 Courage Cards

-Courage Cards have been a cherished tradition in our community for generations.
+Courage Cards have been a cherished tradition for 67 years.
 Over time, though, the way people celebrate and connect has changed.
-Fewer families and businesses are sending physical cards, and many are choosing digital greetings instead for convenience, cost, and sustainability.
-While this program is ending, the mission of Courage Cards continues through the Allina Health Art of Possibilities Art Show & Sale and will continue to celebrate that art knows no barriers.
+Fewer businesses and families are sending physical cards, and many are choosing digital greetings or photo cards instead.
+While our holiday card program is ending, we will continue to celebrate art and abilities through the Art of Possibilities Art Show & Sale.

 To our artists: Thank you for sharing your vision, talent and stories.